 You can remove files directly from this window by clicking the Cross icon, which is beside each filename.
 Some categories show the size of each file only.
 However, you can remove them in a regular way.

 Note: The ability to delete files from this window is available for only some categories.

 The optimizing storage space features of the macOS Sierra are a great help to recover disk space on your Mac.
-However, if you need a more descriptive and professional method of finding the largest files and folders, either on OS X El Capitan or on Sierra, you can use Disk Expert, a special application designed to view disk usage, and find large files and folders.
+However, if you need a more descriptive and professional method of finding the largest files and folders on macOS, you can use Disk Expert, a special application designed to view disk usage, and find large files and folders.

 Disk Expert is a powerful utility that scans any hard drive and shows the results of disk usage as a sunburst chart.
 It finds even hidden system files and allows you to remove any file with just one click.